B License Program

 It should be noted that the waiting periods are intended to allow coaches to work further on their coaching methodology and gain more experience applying their newly acquired knowledge.
 This will help coaches to better prepare themselves to be successful at the next level of certification.

-Following the 2 year waiting period, those coaches wishing to apply for the A License Course must provide the Canadian Soccer Association Technical Department with:
+Following the 2 year waiting period, those coaches wishing to apply for the A License Course must provide the Canada Soccer Technical Department with:

 a) a letter from their club, region or province confirming that they have coached for two years since completing the B License-National Course.